-The purpose of this agreement is to expand the successful Whatcom County Pollution Identification and Correction (PIC) program to cover additional drainage areas with commercial, tribal, or recreational shellfish closures or declining water quality.
+The purpose of this contract is to expand the successful Whatcom County Pollution Identification and Correction (PIC) program to cover additional drainage areas with commercial, tribal, or recreational shellfish closures or declining water quality.
 In addition, Whatcom County will continue the PIC program in areas where water quality improvement is still needed, with a particular emphasis on the Nooksack/Portage Bay watershed, including transboundary efforts.
-This agreement partially funds Puget Sound Partnership Near Term Action (NTA) #2018-0171.